-The Bachelor of Science in Engineering Physics, offered only on the Daytona Beach campus, is designed to produce graduates who can operate at the interface between scientists and design engineers.
-Combining the skills of engineering and applied physics, this hybrid-engineering program focuses on the scientific challenges and planning associated with mission design and research related to the space environment.
-Because of the strong emphasis on fundamentals, the Engineering Physics program provides not only an excellent stepping stone into the space program, but also the flexibility to enter a broad variety of engineering applications and graduate programs.
+The Bachelor of Science in Engineering Physics, offered only at the Daytona Beach campus, is designed to produce graduates with the knowledge and skills of both scientists and engineers.
+Combining the fields of space systems engineering and space physics, this program focuses on the scientific challenges and planning associated with mission design and research related to the exploration of the space environment.
+Because of the strong emphasis on fundamentals, the Engineering Physics program provides not only an excellent stepping stone into the space program, but also the flexibility to enter a broad variety of engineering and physics applications and graduate programs.

-The Engineering Physics degree program has full engineering accreditation by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21204-4012, telephone: (410) 347-7700, and is administered by the Physical Sciences Department.
+The Engineering Physics degree program has a full engineering accreditation by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (111 Market Place, Suite 1050, Baltimore, MD 21204-4012, telephone: 410-347-7700) and is administered by the Physical Sciences Department.
 This program supports the University's purpose "to provide a comprehensive education to prepare graduates for productive careers and responsible citizenship with special emphasis on the needs of aviation, aerospace engineering, and related fields."
-To achieve this, the following educational objectives are used to guide the program:
+The educational objectives of the Engineering Physics program ensure that our graduates: